Getting Started

 1. Press the space key to start playback.

-2. Press the Q key, the preset selector will be displayed in standby and the preset will be restored at the beginning of the next bar.
+2. Press the Q key.
+The preset selector will enter standby, and the preset will be restored at the beginning of the next bar.

 3. Also try pressing the W or S key and see how the preset works.

-4. When you want to restore the preset without waiting for the next bar, press the W or S key while holding down the control key.
+4. To restore the preset without waiting for the next bar, hold down the Control key and press W or S.

 See also Preset Selector.